 Tea Tour of Japan 2019 - Base Tour

 Day 5 - After a peaceful night's sleep on the fluffy futons, we delve into the spiritual side of Japanese culture starting with a visit to the Nanzenji Buddhist Temple.
 The serene rock gardens, comforting wooden floors, simplistic decor and intricate architecture blend to create a contemplative ambiance.
+In case we are in need of some refreshment, tea-time this afternoon will be at Ipodo, the oldest tea shop in Kyoto.
 The pottery workshops of Kiyomizu are world renowned.
-We will visit a workshop to see how the unique styles of teaware are made.
+After lunch we'll see the historic Kiyomizu temple then visit a workshop to see how the unique styles of tea ware are made.
 Try your hand at making a tea bowl under the tutelage of a master potter.
 The traditional shops of Ninenzaka are filled with traditional arts and crafts.
 There is also a shop selling green tea ice cream!

 Day 8 - Next we are off to the historic city of Uji renowned for fine teas since 1160.
-We'll visit a modern tea factory to see the very unique processing method of Matcha, the powdered green tea used in the tea ceremony.
+We'll visit a modern tea factory to see the very unique processing method of Mat Cha, the powdered green tea used in the tea ceremony.
 Attend a short lecture on Mat Cha tea making and have a chance to taste some examples of this special tea.
 Also a source of earthenware for centuries, we will pay a brief visit to an ancient kiln to see the original way ceramics were fired.
-Topping off a full day of fun, sit back and take in the countryside as we drive to Tokushima, arriving in the evening.
-Dinner on the way.
+Full of caffeine we'll drive to the train station to catch the Bullet train to our next stop, Shizuoka.